 The young James was sent to France for his safety at the outbreak of the Scottish Wars of Independence, and was educated in Paris.
 While in France he was made the squire of William Lamberton, Bishop of St. Andrews, and returned to Scotland with Lamberton to discover his estates had been granted to the Englishman Robert Clifford.
 Lamberton presented Douglas at the occupying English court to petition for the return of his lands, but King Edward I of England was angered when heard that James was William Douglas' son and Douglas was forced him to leave.

-After suffering a stroke and on his deathbed, Robert knew he would be unable to fulfill his solemn vow to go on pilgrimage to the Holy Land.
+After suffering a stroke and on his deathbed, Robert knew he would be unable to fulfil his solemn vow to go on pilgrimage to the Holy Land.
 He asked his life-long friend, Sir James Douglas, to carry his heart there instead.
-The greatest of Scotland's Kings died on 7th June, 1329 at the manor of Cardross, Dunbartonshire.
+The greatest of Scotland's Kings died on 7th June 1329 at the Manor of Cardross, Dunbartonshire.

 The heart of Robert the Bruce was carried back to Scotland by Sir William Keith of Galston, where it was finally laid to rest at the Abbey of Melrose.